 Easy tips from installing new winter wipers to maintaining at least a half tank of gas.
 Read more >

 Driving in winter storms and winter conditions tests the skills of even the most experienced drivers.
 Read more >

 - Winter Freeze-Up Precautions for Business.

-You will be able to reach Gowrie Group through our normal communication channels immediately following winter storms: 800.262.8911 or firstname.lastname@example.org
+You will be able to reach Gowrie Group through our normal communication channels immediately following winter storms at 800.262.8911.

-In the event that a severe storm impacts CT the most efficient way to report a claim is to contact your insurance carrier directly.
+Many times the most efficient way to report a claim after a major storm is to contact your insurance carrier directly.
 Visit www.gowrie.com/claims to access the direct claims reporting phone numbers for each insurance company.